 Description: Build a six foot sidewalk would be built for 170 feet.
-Install ADA ramps where needed.
+ADA-compliant ramps are added as needed on corners.

 Benefits: This sidewalk will provide a designated place for pedestrians traveling on this street, improving comfort and safety separated from vehicular traffic.
 Providing sidewalks should help pedestrians traveling on this street or going to the mall area, as well as create a non-automobile connection.
 The sidewalks will help protect pedestrians from vehicles veering out of their lane.
 This improves this street from poor to fair.